irrdnet/irrd/docs/development/storage.rst

-To remind you to do this, ``irrd.db.models`` asks ``irrd.rpsl.rpsl_objects`` for the current set of lookup fields upon initialisation, and compares it to a hardcoded list of expected fields.
+To remind you to do this, ``irrd.db.models`` asks ``irrd.rpsl.rpsl_objects`` for the current set of lookup fields upon initialisation, and compares it to a hard-coded list of expected fields.
 If these are inconsistent, indexes may be missing, and so IRRd will fail to start with the error:
 `Field names of lookup fields do not match expected set.
 Indexes may be missing.`